raul23/vocab-augmentor/README.md

     columns, search functionality, pagination, and sortable columns.
   - Both CSV and HTML files include clickable links to audio files (`.wav`) containing pronunciation sounds of extracted words.
+  - Saves new words along with comprehensive data including their translation, pinyin (if applicable), part of speech (POS), and example sentences.

 ## Dependencies